IKZ-Berlin/ikzmaterialdb/docs/index.md

-# Welcome to the `nomad-ikzmaterialdb` documentation
+# Welcome to the `ikzmaterialdb` documentation

-Nomad example template
+NOMAD plugin for storing fundamental material properties

 ## Introduction